mallond/rules-status/README.md

 ## Use Case

 Provide a simple rest interface to track a process throughout its useful life cycle.
 This to include time SLAs, and escalation attributes.
 The process should adopt general BPM status of: New, Pending, Completed.
 The process status is not to be dependent on any screen, and must behave in a dynamic nature that is wholly driven by the business process.
+Provide status as a service, and employ an embeddable mind set in design.
 A deep link property shall be provided for linkage to the current status.
 This use case to be a prototype of the Work Status of a simple process, and will serve as a base design to extend into a more complete Business domain solution

 Schema: